DanielFrulane/Telemetry-With-Arduino-And-CAN-Protocol/README.md

 Next up, for a practical implementation of each Unit in the vehicle, outside integrating all nodes with CAN communications, the templates should be applied according to the following instructions:

 - Central Processing Unit: must have access to external communications, and send all transcribed data from the CAN bus into the cloud.
-- Automation Unit: positioned somewhere the driver could access it's "change of automation state" button.
+- Automation Unit: positioned somewhere the driver could access its "change of automation state" button.
 - Local Processing Units: Directly connected with the sensors related to this unit's implementation.
 - Actuator Units: Directly connected with the actuators related to this unit's implementation.